MostafaAbdulaziz/nawel/README.md

-# 🙋‍♂️ 🙋‍♂️ This is the application.
-If you want to join a meeting to discuss the code, I am ready 🙋‍♂️ 🙋‍♂️.
-## Nawel App

 ### Description of app :
 This application is an e-commerce app to display some different foods and displays popular restaurants near the customer.